onzfonz/comp227/src/content/6/en/part6d.md

 }
 ```

-Which simply dispatches the action created with the <i>createNote</i> action creator.
+Which simply dispatches the action created with the `createNote` action creator.

-The component then references the function through its props by calling <i>props.createNote</i>:
+The component then references the function through its props by calling `props.createNote`:

 ```js
 const NewNote = (props) => {